Skip to content

 The Ontario Court of Appeal Project

 For most cases that are started in Ontario, the Ontario Court of Appeal is the last stop.
-Our lawyers have a wealth of experience litigating cases at the Court of Appeal, and now we’re complementing that with two new datasets that helps us analyze cases from the Court of Appeal.
+Our lawyers have a wealth of experience litigating cases at the Court of Appeal, and now we’re complementing that with two new datasets that help us analyze cases from the Court of Appeal.

 One dataset is a hand-coded dataset containing information about every Ontario Court of Appeal decision from 2020 onward.
 Our dataset contains a wealth of information about each case, helping us understand the factors that impact the likelihood of success on appeal.